by Marion Marks

 It’s when no shots are fired and little attention is paid that law enforcement doesthe best for the community.
 Stepping up to support the police, particularly after frightening episodes like this, is the responsibility of every citizen.
 Demanding professionalism is the responsibility of elected officials, and they are the ones citizens should direct the pointed questions if and when problems occur.
 It’s tough to do the right things day in and day out, but we are fortunate that our law enforcement representatives have an overall outstanding record for doing just this.
 It’s also easy for arm-chair critics to take and make criticism when something goes wrong.

 Wednesday morning Mall St. Vincent was the scene of an active shooter drill.
 As part of the exercise 16 “victims” were “killed” or “injured.”
 For training purposes, law enforcement and fire department workers simulated a situation that has been quite real elsewhere.
+You could be getting more froom your injury claim with the help of a lawyer.

 This drill included an active shooter in a public building and emphasized how emergency personnel treat and transport victims.
 Personnel of Caddo Sheriff’s Department, Shreveport Fire and Police and mall security participated, but fortunately it was only a drill.